oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/developing-with-oci-data-science/developing-with-oci-data-science.md

 ### Oracle cloud Data science

 OCI Data science is a managed Python based Jupyter lab based notebook development environment for developing and deploying Machine learning and AI models including Generative AI services.
-The service supports both CPU and GPU infrastructure, has access to OCI lakehouse storage and processes like Object store, Autonomous database as well as Data flow, catalog and other services.
+The service supports both CPU and GPU infrastructure, has access to OCI lakehouse storage like Object store, Autonomous database, Data flow, Data catalog and other services.

 ### Objectives